missteek/cpts-quick-references/module/command injection.md

 ![command inject skill assess move function cluster bomb](/images/cmd-inject-skill-assess-move-function-cluster-bomb.png)

->Setting to payload positions on the web parameter, first position is the separator to use and the second position is the possible Linux bash commands obfuscations.
+>Setting 2 payload positions on the web parameter, first position is the separator to use and the second position is the possible Linux bash commands obfuscated.

 >BURP INTRUDER ATTACK PAYLOAD OPTIONS NOTE: